When investing or trading in cryptocurrencies, one of the biggest concerns people have in India is: “Am I using a legal platform?”

 Always prioritize safety, legality, and transparency.
 Stick to exchanges that are FIU-compliant, maintain proper KYC norms, and have a strong security infrastructure.
 By taking these simple steps, you can enjoy crypto trading in India without unnecessary risks.

-Yes, buying and selling Bitcoin is legal in India.
-However, it is taxed and must be reported as per Income Tax rules.
+Yes, buying and selling Bitcoin for INR is legal in India.
+However, it is taxed and must be reported as per the Income Tax rules.

 FIU registration ensures that crypto exchanges comply with anti-money laundering laws by reporting suspicious activities to the Financial Intelligence Unit-India (FIU-IND).